 - Loan must be current with a 12 month on-time payment history

 The costs to recast a mortgage should be less than $500.
 Many servicers only charge $200 to $300.
-This is a one-time fee that is paid at the of the mortgage recast.
+This is a one-time fee that is paid upon completion.

 A mortgage recast does not require any underwriting or mortgage documentation like the mortgage loan process.
 Can we get a Hallelujah!